jpasqua/FauxTRS/README.md

 ## Potential Future Work

 * **Audio**: Add an internal audio amp and speaker.
-At the moment I cannot get audio to work consistently with the emulator.
-If that changes, then you ought to be able to [set up an external bluetooth speaker or headphones](https://www.okdo.com/project/set-up-a-bluetooth-speaker-with-a-raspberry-pi/).
-In the future I may add an internal audio amp and speaker.
+You can [set up an external bluetooth speaker or headphones](https://www.okdo.com/project/set-up-a-bluetooth-speaker-with-a-raspberry-pi/) to get audio from the Pi.
+In the future I may add an internal audio amp and speaker. *However*, at the moment I cannot get audio to work consistently with the emulator.
 * **External HDMI Connector**: It might be nice to be able to display on a larger screen when demonstrating the TRS-80 emulator to a group of people.
 When using a Pi 4 or 5, the secondary HDMI port could go to an HDMI connector on the back panel.